buerokratt/POC.CentOps/docs/technical/implementation.md

 ## Implementation And Flow

-Registered participants have API Keys which they can use to interact with the `public` API.
+Registered participants have Participant API Keys which they can use to interact with the `public` API.
 The public API allows only a subset of the functionality and data provided by the CentOps service.
-The public API only returns current active participants
+For instance, the public API only returns current active participants.

 Only CentOps administrators (with a specific API key) can interact with the `admin` API.
 This allows Participants to be created (with unique API keys) and removed from the Buerokratt ecosystem.
 CentOps can view active/inactive & deleted participants.